pranil2410/product-landing-page/README.md

-# product-landing-page
+# Product Landing Page

-A modern landing page design using HTML and CSS, highlighting product features, pricing, and call-to-action sections with responsive layout.
+A professional product landing page with features, media, and a call-to-action.

+## How to View
+Open `index.html` in your browser.